 1: The Period of Inquiry

-The JOF usually begins when someone contacts us to let us know that they have an interest in becoming a Catholic.o know more about the Catholic Church”.
-This first stage, called the period of evangelization and inquiry.
-In recent years this has involved a dynamic process known as ALPHA a video based series which leads participants through the sharing of a meal and small group conversations to the point where they can develop a personal connection with Christ and his Church that makes them ready to become disciples.
+OCIA usually begins when someone contacts us to let us know that they have an interest in becoming a Catholic or just to know more about the Catholic Church.
+This first stage, called the period of evangelization and inquiry leads participants through small group conversations to the point where they can develop a personal connection with Christ and his Church that makes them ready to become disciples.
 During this first period of the process the parish helps the inquirer to discover just what it is he or she is seeking.
 The end of this period is marked by the Rite of Acceptance which ordinarily is conducted on or near the Feast of the Baptism of the Lord in early January.

 2: Catechumenate